 I also opted for an Eduard Zoom photo etch set to dress up the interior a bit, it does include a few parts not included in the kit.

-before finally being released.
-Had I know they were going to release a
+finally being released.
+Had I known they were going to release a PBM-5

-PBM-5 so soon after the -5A, I would have waited as there is a much
+so soon after the -5A, I would have waited as there is a much larger

-larger choice of markings for the -5 including war time use.
-There is
+choice of markings for the -5 including war time use.
+There is little

-little difference appearance wise between the two other than the
+difference appearance wise between the two other than the landing gear

-landing gear so I will most likely build this kit.
-It is a quite nice
+so I will most likely build this kit.
+It is a quite nice kit with nice

-kit with nice surface detail and a reasonable amount of interior detail
+surface detail and a reasonable amount of interior detail for the scale.

-for the scale.
-Over all reports indicate that the fits together well with
+Over all reports indicate that the fits together well with a few

-a few exceptions.
-It should be anything a competent modeler can't
+exceptions.
+It should be anything a competent modeler can't handle.
+The

-handle.
-The quick build review listed below illustrates a number of the
+quick build review listed below illustrates a number of the problems and

-problems and suggests fixes.
-The build review shows how one modeler
+suggests fixes.
+The build review shows how one modeler dealt with the

-dealt with the issues.
+issues.
 Over all I give it high marks.
-It certainly is
+It certainly is many times better

 Links to kit build or reviews